 - Insist that they are the other gender

 - Strongly want to be the other gender

-- Want to dress in the clothes of the other gender and resist wearing clothes of their biological gender
+- Want to dress in the clothes typically used by another gender and resist wearing clothes associated with their biological gender

-- Prefer to act the role of the other gender in play or fantasy
+- Prefer to act the conventional roles of the other gender in play or fantasy

-- Prefer toys and activities of the other gender
+- Prefer toys and activities conventionally thought of as of the other gender

 - Strongly prefer to play with children of the other gender